pyload/pyload/README.md

 > On first start, the setup assistant will be automatically launched to help you to configure your profile.

 > **Note:**
-> The web interface will be accessible pointing your web browser to the ip address and configured port (defaults to `http://localhost:8010`).
+> The web user interface will be accessible pointing your web browser to the ip address and configured port (defaults to `http://localhost:8010`).

+> **Note:**
+> The remote API server instead will be listening on `http://localhost:7447`.

 Advanced Start